-• CMRF (ConSol CM Reporting Framework)
+- CMRF (ConSol CM Reporting Framework)

 This is a Java EE application which synchronizes the ConSol CM database with the ConSol CM data warehouse (DWH).
 The CMRF can be deployed into the same application server as the core CM or it can be run on a separate application server.
 We recommend using two application servers when working with JBoss systems and one application server when using Oracle WebLogic.
 The synchronization of CM data with the DWH can be based on JMS (Java Messaging Service) queues or on direct messaging.
-For a detailed explanation, please refer to the ConSol CM Operations Manual.

-• DWH (data warehouse)

-The ConSol CM DWH is a relational database which can be operated as Oracle, Microsoft SQL Server, or MySQL system.
+For a detailed explanation, please refer to the ConSol CM Operations Manual. - DWH (data warehouse) The ConSol CM DWH is a relational database which can be operated as Oracle, Microsoft SQL Server, or MySQL system (please see ConSol CM System Requirements for details).
 It stores the integrated/pre-processed data from the ConSol CM database.